-This topic contains 5 replies, has 5 voices, and was last updated by Steve Harriswangler 4 years, 5 months ago.
+- This topic has 5 replies, 5 voices, and was last updated 6 years, 5 months ago by Steve Harriswangler.

 The Harbison opening is high by any standards.
 I think a large proportion of players will use a high note bocal for it.
 You will need an exceptional reed for this piece because you need to play passagework up and around high C-E, so it’s not just like one single high note you need to deal with – but then you need to play bass/fundamental parts because it is a woodwind quintet after all.

 This is one of those situations where I will unfortunately say the best advice is “take a private lesson” with a high level player that can help evaluate what you’re currently doing and work to improve it.
 Scale practice in the extreme register is a must, of course.

 Luckily most of it’s pretty slurred, so there’s that boon at least.June 12, 2015 at 12:56 am #118142Christopher WeaitParticipant

 In addition to Trent’s observations, consider these: as much as possible use the standard fingerings for high passages (some players invent them or never truly learned them).
 Note that there are MANY fingering possibilities.
 Base your choices on fingerings with the best pitch and best response.
 Consult Cooper/Toplansky for the widest choice.

 Learn the highest passages one octave lower to be secure with the pitches of each note.
 During the struggle for high notes it is easy to be satisfied with just “getting” the note.
 Those high pitches are the home playground of your other woodwind colleagues – they’ll notice if you are not accurate.

 Clean your bocal, the bocal vent and the high A, high C, high D vents on the wing joint.
 Use a SOFT pipe cleaner to clear vents on the wing joint.